zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I understand why he did it, okay.
 I also understand why _The New York Times_ and I did what we did.
 It was a clash of ideology.
 It went down the way it went down.
 It was astounding when it happened.
 And then, you know, I will walk down the street, and people will say that's the guy who doxxed Scott Alexander, and I think, did I?
 Did I dox him?

 **ZMD**: I mean, I'm not attached to that particular choice of word.
-The issue is, he wanted his political writing to stay under the pseudonym, and he didn't want that like visibly tied to his identity as a psychiatrist, even though, as you have pointed out, he did not have very good opsec.
-The information was out there, but he was depending on a security-by-obscurity strategy, where like the information was discoverable, but he didn't want it in _The New York Times_.
+The issue is, he wanted his political writing to stay under the pseudonym, and he didn't want that visibly tied to his identity as a psychiatrist, even though, as you have pointed out, he did not have very good opsec.
+The information was out there, but he was depending on a security-by-obscurity strategy, where the information was discoverable, but he didn't want it in _The New York Times_.
 It's true that he published the name first, but the reason he did that is because he knew that you were going to put it in _The New York Times_, and so he wanted it to happen on his terms.

 **CM**: I completely get it, but again, if you look at the group, as opposed to the individual, the group very often decides certain things, and operates in lockstep.
 The group has decided that it shouldn't talk to me, because I did this horrible thing.
 It's a thing that, if the average person looks at it, they don't understand it.
 That's the power of these ideologies we talked about.